pecheylauren02/mp5_posh_portables/README.md

 - [HTML:](https://en.wikipedia.org/wiki/HTML5) Used to build the main structure of the site
 - [CSS:](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) Used to style the website (Combination of bespoke styling and Bootstrap)
 - [JavaScript:](https://en.wikipedia.org/wiki/JavaScript) Used for front end interactive features
-  - Bag / Product Quantity Input
+  - shopping cart / Product Quantity Input
   - Stripe Payment Handling
   - Message is_open toggle functionality
   - Review is_authorised toggle functionality